 Sanabul is a brand that offers very high-quality Jiu-Jitsu gear.
 In terms of spats, they certainly deserve to be featured in the best BJJ spats list for 2021.
 Their Compression Jiu-Jitsu spats are one of the top choices you have in this department.

 They come in a black color, or the unique steel gray one, which looks awesome.
 They’re as simple and minimalistic in design as possible.
 The material is a unique blend of Spandex Nylon and Polyester.
 They offer thermal insulation in both hot and cold weather and fit better than any other pair in our guide.
 Reinforced stitching of the 5-thread-2-needle variety means they’ll last for years.
 An elastic waistband prevents slippage and keeps rashguards or T-shirts snugly in place.
 If you’re a fan of suffering, these spats provide UV protection, making them perfect for the beach as well as the mats.
 Perfect compression is guaranteed.

 As far as the best BJJ spats for 2021 go, this here is undoubtedly the best deal you can get.
 Neleus offers not only great grappling spats at a great price, but gives you a second pair for free!
 Yeah, these spats come as part of a two-pack, and you have a huge variety of colors to choose from.

 Neleus’ spats are simplistic in design, coming in one main color with colored stripes running the length of the seams.
 85 % Polyester and 15 % Spandex, these spats guarantee extreme comfort and a complete range of motion.
 They’re elastic, wick moisture away very efficiently, and are unbelievably quick to dry.
 There is a built-in two-way air circulation system that ensures breathability and comfort.
 The material has anti-microbial properties and is resistant to odor retention.
-A great pair of spats for Gi or No-Gi training, and even official IBJJF competition.
+A great pair of spats for Gi or No-Gi training, and even an official IBJJF competition.
 Plenty of color combinations available for the two-pack.

 While most of the spats we feature are unisex, we also have a pair that’s exclusive to the ladies.
 Pressure Grappling’s premium spats are among the best BJJ spats in the world ever and feature some of the coolest designs imaginable.